-SMS Character Limit
+SMS Character Limits

 The differences between single-part and multi-part SMS messages.